facontidavide/cloudini/README.md

 # Frequently Asked Questions

 ### I want to record "raw data".
-Since Cloudini is "lossy", I think i should not use it...
+Since Cloudini is "lossy", I think I should not use it...

-I don't agree: you are working with noisy data in the first place.
+I disagree: you are working with noisy data in the first place.

-Furthermore, I am pretty sure that your pointcloud processing algorithm is applying some sort of Voxel-based downsampling much larger than the quantization applied by this library.
+Furthermore, I am pretty sure that your pointcloud processing algorithm is applying some sort of Voxel-based downsampling larger than the quantization applied by this library.

-If you keep the the quantization error low enough, it will not affect your results in any meaningful way.
+If you keep the quantization error low enough, it will not affect your results in any meaningful way.

 ### So, which resolution do you recommend?